Holi0317/homeserver-compose/roles/nextcloud/README.md

 ## Synopsis

-- Create postgres database with postgres role
+- Create postgres database and role for nextcloud
-- Create redis cache with redis role
-- Build customized nextcloud docker images
-- Create nextcloud service in docker
+- Create nextcloud web and cron service in docker
 - Expose the nextcloud web GUI with traefik

 ## Requirements

-- Should be distribution agnostic
-- Ansible >= 2.10 (Tested on 2.10)
+- Ansible >= 2.16
 - traefik role should be started somewhere else

 ## Role Variables